danyel-ii/cubixles_/docs/30-SECURITY/KNOWN_LIMITATIONS.md

    - The “last sale” snapshot uses any ERC-721 transfer (excluding mint), so gifts and sales are treated identically.

 7. **Static analysis false positives**
-   - Slither flags `_roundUp` and low-level calls; these are intentional and handled with explicit checks.
+   - Slither flags `_roundUp`, low-level calls, and unused return values; these are intentional and handled with explicit checks.
 See `docs/30-SECURITY/STATIC_ANALYSIS.md` for triage details.